Bergmam/Rave-Atom-Plugin/README.md

 Rave highlighting for the Atom editor.

 ## Installation
-Move the cloned folder to /home/user/.atom/packages for Linux or /user/Documents/.atom in Windows.
+Move the cloned folder to /home/user/.atom/packages for Linux or /user/Documents/.atom for Windows.